websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/category-based-navigation-with-display-pages.md

-# Category-Based Navigation with Display Pages

-# Using Categories in Display Pages
+# Displaying Categories using Display Pages

 > Available: Liferay DXP 7.4+.

-Using a [Display Page Template](../../site-building/displaying-content/using-display-page-templates/displaying-content-with-display-page-templates.md) you can publish Web Content, Documents, and Blog Entries in a [Display Page](../../site-building/displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
+Using a [Display Page Template](../../site-building/displaying-content/using-display-page-templates/displaying-content-with-display-page-templates.md) you can display Web Content, Documents, and Blog Entries in a [Display Page](../../site-building/displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
 Starting with Liferay DXP 7.4, you can also create a Display Page Template to show Categories on a Display Page.
-If your company sells multiple products and you organize these products in [Categories](../tags-and-categories/organizing-content-with-categories-and-tags.md), you can use Category-based navigation to create and present the items in your catalog.
+This can be useful if your company sells multiple products or services that you [organize using Categories](../tags-and-categories/organizing-content-with-categories-and-tags.md).
+Because Display Pages are ideal to show a catalog of elements in a consistent way, you can use Category-based Display Pages to provide users a consistent experience when browsing your catalog.

-## Assigning Display Pages to Categories
+## Assigning Categories to Display Pages